JeremyRubin/tortise/README.md

+# Tortise

+### What is Tortise
+Tortise is a (very) simple, distributed, decentralized twitter which runs over tor.
+It is designed to be a good basis for learning more about how to build systems on top of privacy protecting technology like Tor.

+### Instructions
 1. Install Tor Browser: https://www.torproject.org/
 2. Add the following lines to your torrc file.
     You'll need to customize the directory paths.